-Communication contributes to meeting the Programme's overall objective by addressing defined target audiences with suitable channels in order to achieve eight communication aims:
+Communication contributes to meeting the Programme's overall objective by fulfilling eight communication aims.
+At the build-up phase, communication will focus on mobilising relevant partnerships and communicating achievements of the previous Programme.
+Once the projects deliver results, they will be communicated towards decision makers.
+Ongoing projects will receive continuous support.

-- 1) New applicants, in particular local and regional public authorities, are attracted by the Programme presented to them as a suitable and manageable funding source; - 2) Anyone interested in the Programme has the possibility to fully understand it: its requirements and limits; - 3) Multipliers, who have a clear understanding of the Programme, help mobilise relevant partnerships by communicating with their audiences; - 4) The applicants, later project partners, have sufficient resources to identify, reach and engage their target audiences; - 5) Those who receive the Programme funding know the rules and requirements and apply them correctly; - 6) The Managing Authority/Joint Secretariat acts in a reliable, approachable and predictable manner; - 7) People in projects are encouraged to feel part of the Interreg community and speak out positively about Interreg; - 8) Relevant decision makers know project results from the Baltic Sea region and consider Interreg useful and efficient.
+1) New applicants, in particular local and regional public authorities, are attracted by the Programme presented to them as a suitable and manageable funding source;

+2) Anyone interested in the Programme has the possibility to fully understand it: its requirements and limits;

+3) Multipliers, who have a clear understanding of the Programme, help mobilise relevant partnerships by communicating with their audiences:

+4) The applicants, later project partners, have sufficient resources to identify, reach and engage their target audiences;

+5) Those who receive the Programme funding know the rules and requirements and apply them correctly;

+6) The Managing Authority/Joint Secretariat acts in a reliable, approachable and predictable manner;

+7) People in projects are encouraged to feel part of the Interreg community and speak out positively about Interreg;

+8) Relevant decision makers know project results from the Baltic Sea region and consider Interreg useful and efficient: